NatanAmorim/my-configs/docker_config.md

 ## MSSQL

-- Remember that you **MUST** use a strong password, otherwise the process will exit with status 1.
+- Remember that you **must use a strong password** , otherwise the process will exit with status 1.

 ### Microsoft SQL 2019